skunpoj/ai/README.md

               speech-to-text-app
             ```

+### Deployment on Railway (Secure Credential Handling)

+When deploying to Railway, you can securely inject your Google Cloud service account JSON key using Railway's environment variables and build commands.
+This prevents the key from being committed to your repository or baked into your Docker image.

+1.  **Create a Railway Environment Variable for the JSON content:**
+    *   In your Railway project settings, go to the "Variables" tab.
+    *   Add a new variable, for example, named `GOOGLE_APPLICATION_CREDENTIALS_JSON`.
+    *   For its value, **paste the entire content of your `service_account_key.json` file as a single string.** Ensure there are no extra spaces or newlines.

+2.  **Configure Railway Build Command to create the JSON file:**
+    *   In your Railway project settings, go to the "Build" tab.
+    *   Modify your build command (or add a pre-build command) to write the content of `GOOGLE_APPLICATION_CREDENTIALS_JSON` to a file within your container's `/app` directory.
+For example:
+        ```bash
+        echo $GOOGLE_APPLICATION_CREDENTIALS_JSON > /app/service_account_key.json
+        ```
+        *   Ensure this command runs *before* your application starts and attempts to use the credentials.

+3.  **Set `GOOGLE_APPLICATION_CREDENTIALS` environment variable in Railway:**
+    *   In your Railway project settings, under the "Variables" tab, add another environment variable named `GOOGLE_APPLICATION_CREDENTIALS`.
+    *   Set its value to the path where you created the JSON file in the previous step: `/app/service_account_key.json`.

 ### Original Certificate Verification Issue (CERTIFICATE_VERIFY_FAILED)

 Initially, this project encountered a `CERTIFICATE_VERIFY_FAILED: unable to get local issuer certificate` error when attempting to connect to Google Cloud APIs directly from the local Python environment.
 This issue is often related to: